Letterbox in Composite Doors Guide

 Step 4: Installation

-Now that you've gone through all this trouble, it's time to check if your letterbox fits.
+Now that you've gone through all this trouble, it's time to check if your door letterbox fits.
 If it's okay, you can now start drilling in the studs.
 Hold your letterbox over the front door, cover it with a cloth, and tap each corner with your mallet.

 This will make it easy for you to see the locations of the studs on the front door.